NaufalHSyahputra/NaufalHSyahputra/README.md

 - 🏠 I'm Indonesian, but I can speak English as well;

+- 🎓 I graduated in bachelor of computer science (Sarjana Komputer in Bahasa Indonesia);

 - 🏢 I’m currently working at [PT.
 Arca International](http://arcacorp.com/);